 2. Choosing your OS: Mac or Windows

 Mac computers are generally more expensive than Windows-based PCs, though they tend to be a little more secure.
 With fewer MacOS PCs out there, hackers are less interested in making viruses for them.
-The closed-ecosystem approach Apple employs for its products also makes it harder to spread malware — though not impossible.
+Apple's closed-ecosystem approach for its products also makes it harder to spread malware — though not impossible.

 Windows PCs have a much more strong gaming ecosystem to enjoy and are definitely better for gaming enthusiasts.

-Apart from that, the app ecosystem for both macOS and Windows is very good — there are so many apps for both platforms so no matter what you need to do, you’ll likely be able to find an app to complete the task.
-Eventually, you need to choose for yourself, but definitely keep in mind that today’s Mac computers can also run the Windows operating system through programs such as Boot Camp, Parallels, or VMWare Fusion.
+Apart from that, the app ecosystem for both macOS and Windows is excellent — there are so many apps for both platforms, so no matter what you need to do, you’ll likely be able to find an app to complete the task.
+Eventually, it would help if you chose for yourself, but definitely keep in mind that today’s Mac computers can also run the Windows operating system through programs such as Boot Camp, Parallels, or VMWare Fusion.

 3. Power and performance

-When it comes to system memory or RAM, you want to make sure you have enough, and not too much more.
-A capacity of 8GB to 16GB is the sweet point for most users, including heavy gamers; 32GB and beyond is only really recommended if you’re doing a lot of heavy video editing, and will very much depend on the particular software you want to use.
+When it comes to system memory or RAM, you want to make sure you have enough and not much more.
+A capacity of 8GB to 16GB is the sweet point for most users, including heavy gamers; 32GB and beyond is only really recommended if you’re doing a lot of heavy video editing and will very much depend on the particular software you want to use.

-The size of a hard drive (or solid-state drive) decides how many programs and files you can fit on it before running out of space.
+A hard drive (or solid-state drive) size decides how many programs and files you can fit on it before running out of space.
 A computer with at least 500GB of space is a good starting point.
 If you have a lot of photos, games, or movies that you want to store, then you’ll want to consider a secondary drive with a terabyte or two of additional space.